Eagle in Florida

 Seasonal Variations and Best Times to Visit

-The best times to see eagles are during the winter, from December to April.
-This is when they gather around the remaining water and fish.
+The best times to see eagles are during the winter, from December to April, when they migrate year-round in Florida.
+This is when they gather around the remaining water and fish, particularly in areas where populations of bald eagles thrive.

 Historical Threats and Recovery Initiatives

-Florida has a lot of bald eagle nests, making it a key place for these birds.
-The state’s Fish and Wildlife Conservation Commission made it easier to get permits for eagle-related activities.
+Florida has many bald eagle nests, making it a key place for these birds.
+The state’s Fish and Wildlife Conservation Commission made getting permits for eagle-related activities easier.
 In 2007, the U.S. Fish and Wildlife Service took the bald eagle off the endangered list, showing how well conservation worked.

-Bald eagle nests near high algal bloom levels27 nests monitored by EagleWatch
+Bald eagle nests near high algal bloom levels can affect concentrations of nesting bald eagles.
+27 nests monitored by EagleWatch

 We must keep a careful balance between growth and protecting nature to save the bald eagle and other Florida species.
 By supporting laws like the Endangered Species Act and the Migratory Bird Treaty Act, we can help these birds thrive for years to come.